franny1615/capstone_kotlin/README.md

 - Googles Room abstraction layer is used to store user data
 - Volley dependency is used to run internet request to the Python backend
 - Googles Materials library is used for styling
+- MPAndroidChart by Phil Jay is used, can be found: https://github.com/PhilJay/MPAndroidChart

 Plaid:
 - a developer account can be made here: https://dashboard.plaid.com/signup